Z4P0/no-tv-no-beer/README.md

     centered text for lines of text
     full spread for bodies of text mess with margins, make them inconsistent to make people uneasy

+√ control the rate at which "randomness" occurs